-Or maybe you were looking for something a little more like this…
+Or maybe, you were looking for something a little more like this…

 I love good books, strong coffee, road trips, knitting, and the Kansas City Royals.

 I’m a typical twenty-something liberal arts major.
 I spent a year living out of a backpack, where I saw a good bit of this wide world and only picked up one parasite along the way.
 I recently finished a year interning with the Episcopal Service Corps, where I hung out with the coolest middle-schoolers in Seattle.
 I am learning how to be tender.